The 7 Best Drumsticks (2023) for Beginners & Pro Drummers

 However, you might want to leave this drum stick type for later stages of your playing, since they’re more costly than wooden sticks.

-In addition to the density of the material and length of drumsticks, their tips are of great importance when it comes to the quality and type of sound.
+In addition to the density of the material, length of drumsticks, and diameter, their tips are of great importance when it comes to the quality and type of sound.
+You have all kinds of tips such as nylon tips, wood tips, oval tips, acorn tips, round tips, the occasional teardrop tip, but for now, we’ll focus on the more common ones.

 Nylon drum stick tips are the best choice for drummers who need a bright, resonating tone.
 Compared to wooden tips, they can be less harsh on playing surfaces (as the tips don’t splinter), which is why they’re a great option for drummers that play on electronic drum sets.
 Another plus on their side is long durability and wear-out resistance.